top of page

 The verb 'kickstart' is a relatively modern term, and its etymology can be understood by breaking it down into its constituent parts.
 The first part, 'kick,' is an action associated with forcefully starting or initiating something, often with energy and vigor.
 The second part, 'start,' is self-explanatory, denoting the commencement or initiation of an activity.
 The term 'kickstart' likely draws its figurative meaning from the literal act of using one's foot to start a motorcycle, which often involves a swift and forceful motion to get the engine going.
 In its broader sense, 'kickstart' has come to signify the action of initiating, activating, or giving a powerful boost to something that has been stagnant, slow-moving, or in need of a jumpstart, reflecting the dynamic and energetic nature of its etymological components.

-Quiz: Find the meaning of the verb kickstart:
+Find the correct meaning of the verb kickstart:

 Try Again!